 Improve public safety – Assumes significant numbers of distributed resources that can be managed to reduce the impact of outages.

 Improve economic productivity – Increased numbers of distributed resources could reduce the impact of system outages and allow customers to operate as normal.

+Improve broadband/communications network – This benefit may be achieved if public communications networks are expanded or improved in order to support communications to customer generation

 Potential Negative Impacts: